lawrennd/finx/README.md

 For detailed usage instructions for each command, see the [Usage Guide](docs/usage.md).

+For common workflows and practical examples, see the [Common Workflows Guide](docs/common_workflows.md).

 ## Configuration

 The tool uses YAML configuration files to separate public patterns from private account information: